 You have TWO options for submitting your advance VAT return in Germany

-- Do it automatically with just a few clicks: A much quicker and easier way is to submit it through a dedicated software for freelancers such as Sorted.
+- Do it automatically with just a few clicks: A much quicker and easier way is to submit it through dedicated software for freelancers such as Accountable.
 With a tool like Sorted, you can create the advance return for VAT in English and file it directly to your local Finanzamt.

 Let’s take a detailed look at both methods.